-- 44. SEHK transmits details of Exchange Trades directly from its trading system (AMS19) to CCASS in real-time. - 45.
-The key features of the CNS System are: - (a) Novation HKSCC novates each Exchange Trade20 and assumes the role of seller to the buying CP or ChinaClear and buyer to the selling CP or ChinaClear.
-Upon novation, HKSCC acts as the CCP, and assumes counterparty risks associated with the novated contracts, which are also known as market contracts and defined as such in the SFO (Market Contracts); and - (b) Daily netting the stock positions of a CP or ChinaClear under the Market Contracts on the same day, in the same Eligible Security, are offset against each other to result in one net long or net short stock position with HKSCC (CNS Position) in each Eligible Security on each business day.
+- 42 SEHK transmits details of Exchange Trades directly from its trading system (AMS)19 to CCASS in real-time. - 43 The key features of the CNS System are: - (a) Novation HKSCC novates each Exchange Trade20 and assumes the role of seller to the buying CP or ChinaClear and buyer to the selling CP or ChinaClear.
+Upon novation, HKSCC acts as the CCP, and assumes counterparty risks associated with the novated contracts, which are also known as market contracts and defined as such in the SFO (Market Contracts); and - (b) Daily netting the stock positions of a CP under the Market Contracts on the same day, in the same Eligible Security, are offset against each other to result in one net long or net short stock position with HKSCC (CNS Position) in each Eligible Security on each business day.
+The stock positions of ChinaClear under Shanghai Connect and Shenzhen Connect are netted and settled separately.